Victorian Health Promotion Foundation: Strategic imperatives

-These priorities are consistent with VicHealth’s obligations under the Tobacco Act of 1987.
+These priorities are consistent with VicHealth's obligations under the Tobacco Act of 1987.
 They also align with State Government policy and program directions, and national and international health promotion priorities and policies such as the World Health Organization (WHO) charters and declarations for Health Promotion.

+These priorities were consistent with VicHealth's obligations under the Tobacco Act of 1987.
+They also align with State Government policy and program directions, and national and international health promotion priorities and policies, such as the World Health Organization (WHO) charters and declarations for Health Promotion.

+With a focus on reshaping systems for a healthier Victoria, the 2023-2033 VicHealth strategy is evidence-based to address complex emerging health challenges.
+Instead of tackling individual behaviour, VicHealth is addressing the underlying systems that impact health and well-being: